ohrite/circuit-breakers-2024/presentation.md

 ## Socialism

-The Rochdale Pioneers, a mix of Chartist and Owenite activists, workers, and relatively well-paid artisans, start a successful series of businesses
+The Rochdale Pioneers, a mix of Chartist and
+Owenite activists, workers, and relatively well-paid artisans, start a successful series of businesses.

 ---